mnarizzano/mmtranslator/docs/urs/urs.md

 <a name="p3"></a>

 The project objective is to provide a tool that allows MNcomp employees to create MM using the old tool that can also be loaded by new chips.
+The idea is to have a tool that can read a dot file and traslate it into a kiss2 file, and viceversa.
+However the Kiss2 file format mantains information about variables,i.e. if a signal is an input or an output variable.

 ## 3. Requirements